dhrumilp12/dhrumilp12/README.md

-# Welcome to [Your Name]'s Hub 👋
+# Welcome to Dhrumil's Hub 👋

 ## 🚀 About Me
-I'm [Your Name], a Full-Stack Developer with a passion for building scalable web applications and working on groundbreaking machine learning projects.
-With a background in computer science from [Your University] and professional experience in tech giants and startups alike, I thrive in dynamic environments that challenge my skills and allow me to expand my horizons.
+I'm Dhrumil, a Full-Stack Developer with a passion for building scalable web applications and working on groundbreaking machine learning projects.
+With a background in computer science from GSW(USA) and LDRP(IND), and professional experience in tech giants and startups alike, I thrive in dynamic environments that challenge my skills and allow me to expand my horizons.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)